davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.vscode/index.md

 #### Submission
 To prove that you have logged in successfully:
-- Change your password on the server using `passwd`
+1. Change your password on the server using `passwd`.
+Yep, I will login using the old password just to check.

-- Then type `uname -a` into the terminal
+2. Commited and pushed your git repository.
+Make sure your repo is public.

-- Copy and paste its output into canvas
+3. On canvas, simply submit the URL to your Github repo.
+No other form of submission is accepted.

 #### Credits